avillar/JSON-uplift-workshop-2022/README.md

 The `scripts/ingest_json.py` script is responsible for transforming JSON files into RDF (JSON-LD and Turtle) documents.
 It can be run in batch mode (generating output files automatically) or in single-document mode (which writes output to specific files or the standard output).
+In batch mode, input is provided as a **comma-separated list of file names**.

 `ingest_json.py` works with "context definition files", which are YAML documents defining a set of transformations to be done on the input data and